AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

 ## OAuth 2.0 request module setup

-When you have established an [!DNL Oauth 2].0 connection as described in [Creating a connection for an [!DNL OAuth] request](#creating-a-connection-for-an-dnl-oauth-request), continue setting up the module as desired.
+When you have established an [!DNL Oauth 2].0 connection as described in [Creating a connection for an [!DNL OAuth] request](#creating-a-connection-for-an-oauth-request), continue setting up the module as desired.
 All authorization tokens are automatically included in this request, and in any other request that uses the same connection.

 When you configure the [!UICONTROL HTTP] >[!UICONTROL Make an OAuth 2.0 request] module, [!DNL Workfront Fusion] displays the fields listed below.
 A bolded title in a module indicates a required field.